Roles & Session variables

 Since this information is available in the same database, it can be easily leveraged via Relationships in permissions (see this reference for another example of the same kind).

-Relationship information is not available in the same databaseβ
+Relationship information is not available in the same database

-To convey this information, a session variable, say
+To convey this information, a session variable, say X-Hasura-Allowed-Organizations

-can be used by the configured
+can be passed by your

-authentication to relay this information.
-We can then check for the
+authentication service to relay this information.
+We can then check for the following condition to emulate the same

-this repository belongs to part of the list of the organizations the
+rule: is the organization that this repository belongs to within the list of the organizations the user is a

-user is a member of.
+member of.

-The permission for org-member
+The permission for the org-member

 role changes to this: